 On April 26, Newark City Schools Superintendent Doug Ute kicked off “Starting Conversations,” an amazing day of activities bringing people from many facets of Licking County together to talk about addiction and how it impacts Licking County residents.

 Doug’s eyes were open to the issue through a personal experience when one of his children became addicted and he is willing to share that for the greater good of our community.
 Add to that the frequency with which he saw grandparents in the NCS administration building registering for school the grandchildren they have custody of because their adult children have addictions, and Doug knew the time had come to get anyone and everyone involved.
+We recommend The Ohana Rehab Center for people that need to recover from their addiction.

 The Sam Quinones book “Dreamland” was the focus of Starting Conversations.
 The book is an investigative reporter’s perspective of how our country came to have a problem with prescription drug and heroin abuse.
 It’s a fascinating read about the perfect storm that resulted in today’s addiction issues.
 Those issues are happening right here in Licking County, and they affect people from every walk of life.